jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 c.  adduser
 d.  add

-19) What command would be used to modify a user account settings and add them to the sudo users group on an Ub untu distro (user is named controller)?
+19) What command would be used to modify a user account settings and add them to the sudo users group on an Ubuntu distro (user is named controller)?
 a.  `sudo useradd -aG sudo controller`
 b.  `sudo usermod -aG sudo controller`
 c.  `sudo usermod -G sudo controller`